ctrlovefly/DF4LCZ/README.md

     - Add the weights file paths derived from the two streams into the `fusion.py`,
     - and run `fusion.py`

+### SAM and Graph construction

+- Download the SAM weights file `sam_vit_h_4b8939.pth` and place it in the `weights` folder.
+- Obtain the original Google patches from the link in the `LCZC-GES2 DATASET` section of this README.md and store them in the DF4LCZ folder.
+- Change the current directory to DF4LCZ.
+- Run `ins_gen.py` for SAM-based instance extraction (make sure to create an output folder beforehand).
+- Execute `testmasks.py` for graph construction; the generated graphs are provided in the folder `gg_nodes_refine`.

 ## LCZC-GES2 DATASET

 - The LCZC-GES2 dataset comprises 19,088 pairs of image patches.
 Each pair includes a Google Earth RGB image and a Sentinel-2 multispectral image patch.
-The data can be found in the folders `sen2_img_patches` and `gg_nodes_refine`.(`gg_nodes_refine` contains all graphes after the graph construction procedure)
+The data can be found in the folders `sen2_img_patches` and `gg_nodes_refine`.(`gg_nodes_refine` contains all graphes after the graph construction procedure, the original google patches please refer to [Google drive files](https://drive.google.com/file/d/1DpjqUAXr-At3qAoka6Xfdv7w1s0Jkn3c/view?usp=drive_link))

 - The folder `patches_split` contains the spliting results from two sampling strategies.
 The file `partition_polygons_1125.npz` represents one strategy, named “splitting the polygon pool,” while `partition_random.npz` represents the other strategy, named “splitting the sample pool.”

 ## Latest Updates

 - [2024/05/07]: Uploaded a batch of code, including the implementation of DF4LCZ and several comparative models.
+- [2024/10/07]: Uploaded a batch of code, including the implementation of SAM-based instance extraction and graph construction.

 ## Citation